 A hunch back is defined as an abnormal, forward, rounded curvature of the upper back.
 A severe hunched back results in a condition known as kyphosis.

 The process of correcting a hunchback is extremely difficult and should only be attempted by those who have certain medical conditions that require surgery to resolve.
-As it is extremely difficult for a hunchback to be corrected, one should focus on maintaining an upright posture by practising good posture habits to avoid the formation of a hunch back or hunched posture.
+As it is extremely difficult for a hunchback to be corrected, one should focus on maintaining an upright posture by practicing good posture habits to avoid the formation of a hunchback or hunched posture.

 To fix hunched back:-